How about you help Caesar, now?

 Although most sickle cell patients receive blood transfusions after strokes to prevent another crisis, Caesar’s parents knew that more blood transfusions would only ease the symptoms, not cure them.
-The only and best outcome if go through bone marrow transplant that can (~95%) cure this anemia.
-Then, we decided the best option was to work on such direction by having a sibling.
+The only and best outcome if go through a bone marrow transplant that can (~95%) cure this anemia.
+Then, we decided the best option was to work in such a direction by having a sibling.
+It was very costly.
+And we got our lovely baby Helen, she by far much more than Caesar's donor, she is the heart of our house.

-We decided to go through in vitro fertilization (IVF) in order to ensure that we do not pass along the sickle cell gene to another child, as well as to find a 100% bone marrow match for Caesar.
-Then, we were able to have one healthy and beautiful child (baby Helen, born on December 2014), who can preserve Caesar's life and be spared from suffering herself.
-Her umbilical cord blood -- that has the perfect compatible cells -- was collected and store for the transplant.
+After all this: we decided to go through in vitro fertilization (IVF) in order to ensure that we do not pass along the sickle cell gene to another child, as well as to find a 100% bone marrow match for Caesar.
+Then, we were able to have one healthy and beautiful child (baby Helen, born in December 2014), who is much more than at it's called "a savior' life, our baby Helen became the central heart of our family and Caesar's best friend aside of his other sister, Maria-Anita.
+Basically, her Her umbilical cord blood -- that has the perfect compatible cells -- was collected and stored for the transplant.

 With love and gratitude,